rgyani/open_in_new_identity/README.md

 ## How it works

-Under the hood, it separates website storage into tab-specific Identites.
+Under the hood, it separates website storage into tab-specific Identities.
 Cookies downloaded by one Identity are not available to other Identities.
 With this extension, you can...

 * Sign in to two different accounts on the same site (for example, you could sign in to work email and home email in two different Identity tabs.
 * Avoid leaving social-network footprints all over the web (for example, you could use an Identity tab for signing in to a social network, and use a different tab for visiting online news sites, keeping your social identity separate from tracking scripts on news sites)